bpmbpm/lss-bpm/README.md

 # lss-bpm
-classifier for lss, bpm and other concepts
+Classifier for lss, bpm and other concepts